Bites I Love: Steve’s Paleo Goods Paleo Kits, Grass-Fed Jerky and more!

 This stuff is like (healthy) crack.

-All of the Steve’s Original items I tried (Grass-Fed Just Jerky, Grass-Fed Paleo Stix, Paleo Kit, Coconut Paleo Kit, Paleo Krunch Cereal, and Paleo Krunch Bar) were very tasty.
+All of the Steve’s Paleo Goods items I tried (Grass-Fed Just Jerky, Grass-Fed Paleo Stix, Paleo Kit, Coconut Paleo Kit, Paleo Krunch Cereal, and Paleo Krunch Bar) were very tasty.
 I found myself grabbing a bite of Just Jerky or Paleo Stix with a bite of the Krunch Cereal to get that salty and sweet taste at once.
 While I’ll very likely begin to keep a bunch of the Grass-Fed Jerky and Stix on-hand for situations as-listed above, for me, the Krunch Cereal & Bars are just plain TROUBLE.
 They’re delicious, but if you have trouble controlling yourself around treats, I’d steer clear of the Krunch Cereal in the larger-serving container that hold 4 servings and around 1,000 calories (yes, I just said calories… oooh… someone call the Paleo Police!).

 The thing is, I think a lot of you know that my biggest goat in going Paleo has been (and is) sugar.
 So… when I arrived home to NJ at 1am after an 8-hour cross-country trip, I completely cracked-out on the Paleo Krunch Cereal and finished the entire container between that evening and the next morning.
 So, for those of you who are unable to control yourselves around delicious treats like this, keep your purchases of them to the Bars only, so that you’ve just got single-serving portions and not multiple-servings in a free-for-all container.